cogfin/jfconfig/README.md

 If the import key (default "inherits") is found in the config then the string value will be a location that will be resolved by the ConfigurationSourceProvider with which the config was loaded.
 The key will be removed from the config and the imported config will be loaded

+In the example below, loading config-with-import.yml will result in a database config object with debug set to true

 ###### config-with-import.yml
 ```yaml
 applicationName: My Application